FAQs on How to Claim a Pension from Abroad

 Question: I am paid a pension from Denmark.
 I will move at the beginning of next month.
 Will my new address be automatically forwarded to Denmark via the Finnish authorities?

-Reply: No. As a pensioner, you have to inform the foreign pension provider yourself and as soon as possible of any changes to your circumstances.
+Reply: As a pensioner, you have to inform the foreign pension provider yourself and as soon as possible of any changes to your circumstances.
 Significant changes in circumstances include changes in your

 - marital status,